Honda Integra: Theft in the United States

+According to a 2002 Highway Loss Data Institute study, the Integra "accounts for 21.7 [theft] claims per 1,000 vehicles", compared to a contemporary Jeep Wrangler, the second most-stolen car model of that period, at just 8.5 claims per 1,000 vehicles.

 In 2004, CCC Information Services named the 1999 Integra as the most stolen car in the United States, with the 1998 model year of the car listed as the third-most stolen model for that year.
 In 2014, LoJack named the Integra as the sixth most stolen car among vehicles equipped with their car tracking service.

 Fourth generation (2001)

 The fourth-generation Integra was introduced in Japan on April 13, 2001 and produced from July 2001 until August 2006.
 For North America (United States and Canada), it was introduced as the Acura RSX in accordance with Acura's new alphabetical naming scheme.
 It also had an entirely new engine, the K-series.
-The Integra came in two models in the United States, the RSX and the RSX Type-S boasting the K20A2 engine from 2002 to 2004, while the 2005 and 2006 RSX-S came with a K20Z1.
-The RSX was sold as a Honda Integra in Japan and Australia, markets where Acura did not exist.
+The Integra came in two models in the United States - the RSX, which was powered by a 160 HP K20A3 (also used in the '02-'05 EP3 Honda Civic Si Hatchback), or, the RSX Type-S which boasted a 200 HP K20A2 2.0L DOHC i-VTEC inline 4-cylinder from 2002 to 2004.
+The 2005 and 2006 RSX-S came with a K20Z1, originally rated at 210 HP.
+The RSX was sold as a Honda Integra in Japan and Australia, markets where the Acura brand did not exist.

 In June 2006, Honda discontinued the Integra after its final 300 cars were sold, due to the shrinkage of the coupe market.
 The reaction of the consumers towards the discontinuation, however, forced Honda to extend production until July 2006 and produce 150 more Integras.
 The Acura RSX was discontinued as well, as the RSX did not fit within the confines of Acura's re-structured market strategy.
 This left the Acura TSX as Acura's entry-level vehicle.
 Also, the introduction of the similarly powerful and less expensive 2006 model-year Honda Civic Si was there to fill in the gap left by the RSX.